Fentanyl is stronger than any other opiate drug, making it easy for opiate users to accidentally overdose.

 The Most Dangerous New Drug That’s Much Stronger Than Heroin

 The world was shocked by the death of the pop singer Prince in April 2016 at just 57 years old.
-The medical examiner later determined the cause of death was accidental overdose of a drug called Fentanyl.
+The medical examiner later determined the cause of death was accidental overdose of a drug called fentanyl.
 Prince’s death cast the issue of fentanyl abuse into the spotlight.

 What is Fentanyl?